htrgouvea/research/_posts/publications/2020-06-23-Scraping-personal-data-exposure-in-the-web.md

 ![](/images/publications/research/nubank/twitter-links.png)

-And these are just some of the results, on Twitter you could see that some people use this functionality to receive donations and others use it in very general ways ...
+And these are just some of the results, on Twitter you could see that some people use this functionality to receive donations and others use it in very general ways...

 ---